AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 DMAR is a replacement DMA Regions table with protected regions removed.
 Basically, macOS is incompatible with VT-d without some fix, and you have three options:

 1. Disable VT-d in BIOS.
-Best option if you don't need it in other OSes.
+Probably best option if you don't need it in other OSes.
 2. Use DisableIOMapper quirk in OC.
 OC manual recommend this, but there are also reports that next option sometimes work better.
 3. Add DMAC device (in SSDT-FIXDEV), remove protected regions in DMAR table and reinject it while dropping original.